playcanvas/playcanvas-sync/README.md

 that do not need to be automatically pushed to PlayCanvas.

-`PLAYCANVAS_BAD_FILE_REG` and `PLAYCANVAS_BAD_FOLDER_REG` contain RegExp strings (note the double escapes) that tell `pcwatch` which files and directories to ignore.
+`PLAYCANVAS_BAD_FILE_REG` and `PLAYCANVAS_BAD_FOLDER_REG` contain RegExp strings (note the escapes) that tell `pcwatch` which files and directories to ignore.
 In our sample `.pcconfig`, a bad file has a name that starts with a dot or ends with `~`.
 A bad folder is one that has a dot anywhere in its path relative